wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hadoop-use-hive-beeline.md

 3. To save the file, use __Ctrl__+___X__, then enter __Y__, and finally __Enter__.

 4. Use the following to run the file using Beeline.
-Replease __HOSTNAME__ with the name obtained earlier for the head node, and __PASSWORD__ with the password for the admin account:
+Replace __HOSTNAME__ with the name obtained earlier for the head node, and __PASSWORD__ with the password for the admin account:

         beeline -u 'jdbc:hive2://HOSTNAME:10001/;transportMode=http' -n admin -p PASSWORD -f query.hql